-2.2 We collect personal information in writing, by telephone, by e-mail and by online registrations.
-We may receive information from third parties who collect personal information from you and pass it on to us for example where we conduct verification or anti-money laundering checks on sponsors and management teams for prospective transactions.
+2.2 We collect personal data in writing, by telephone, by e-mail and by online registrations.
+We may receive information from third parties who collect personal data from you and pass it on to us for example where we conduct verification or anti-money laundering checks on sponsors and management teams for prospective transactions.

-3. WHAT PERSONAL INFORMATION DO WE HOLD ABOUT YOU
+3. WHAT PERSONAL DATA DO WE HOLD ABOUT YOU

-3.1 If you are a business contact we will hold limited amounts of personal information about you such as your name, contact details, job title, employer organisation and perhaps your CV.
+3.1 If you are a business contact we will hold limited amounts of personal data about you such as your name, contact details, job title, employer organisation and perhaps your CV.

-3.7 We will take reasonable steps to keep the personal information that we store accurate and where necessary up to date.
-If you consider that any of the personal information that Actis holds about you is incorrect please notify Actis, see Contact Information in paragraph 18 below.
+3.7 We will take reasonable steps to keep the personal data that we store accurate and where necessary up to date.
+If you consider that any of the personal data that Actis holds about you is incorrect please notify Actis, see Contact Information in paragraph 18 below.

 4. HOW WE USE YOUR INFORMATION